codess-aus/DP-100/deploy.md

 * One of the primary benefits of deploying to AKS is its support for autoscaling.
 This means that as workload increases or decreases, an AKS cluster can add or terminate cluster nodes.
 * In addition to supporting multiple-node clusters, AKS can be used for experiments that require hardware acceleration via GPU or Field-Programmable Gate Arrays (FPGAs).

+In Azure Machine Learning, inference is also known as model scoring.
+Such models are trained on a dataset and can then analyze data in real-time to provide predictions.
+Once your pipeline has trained a model, you convert the training pipeline into a real-time inference pipeline.
+This adds the supporting Web Service Input and Web Service Output modules to your pipeline.

+An endpoint is the port-to-service mapping that is created when you deploy a web service.
+As part of deploying a real-time endpoint, you are required to specify a compute target, and publishing an autoscaling inference pipeline is only supported on AKS inference clusters.
+If you have not created an AKS cluster prior to this step, you will need to define one before you can complete the deployment.

+Once the real-time endpoint has been deployed, applications and services can access the endpoint as they would any other REST API.